Splunk App & Technology Add-On [Current Version]

 - Count of Imported Indicators in All time.

 This screen displays Report details like name, creation time, distribution, last scan and result count of matched for specific report.

-- Report Details: User can see this dashboard on drill down of Report Name from TruSTAR Reports dashboard.
+- Report Details: User can see this dashboard on drill-down of Report Name from TruSTAR Reports dashboard.
 It displays all details of specific report like name, total indicators count, report body and table of all related indicators.
-User can investigate the indicator in raw events and also perform actions like marking an IOC as false positive so that it is not considered it in future matches.
+User can investigate the indicator in raw events and also perform actions like marking an IOC as false positive so that it is not considered an IOC in future matches.

 This screen displays basic details of indicators like time of download, value, count of co-related reports, status, count of matched reports.
 Also user can perform actions like investigate IOC in raw events and mark an IOC as false positive so that it not considered in future matches.